 A Brief History of Roulette

 While not venerable in the same ancient sense as Chinese gambling games like mahjong and pai gow, roulette is still well over three centuries old, making it one of the earliest games of chance played in the Western world.
-As such, it has provided authors a large amount of content to write in their Roulette Books.
+As such, it has provided authors a large amount of content to write in their roulette books.

 The game can be traced to the scientific explorations of Blaise Pascal, a supremely talented inventor and mathematician living in France during the mid-17th century.
 During experiments aimed at designing a machine capable of perpetual motion, Pascal devised a prototype by spinning a wheel around a centralized hub.
-Of course, Pascal couldn’t get the wheel to spin eternally, but after tinkering with his invention he decided to investigate the possibilities.
+Of course, Pascal couldn’t get the wheel to turn eternally, but after tinkering with his invention, he decided to investigate the possibilities.

 The basic structure of Pascal’s wheel remained the same over the next 150 years.
 By 1801, the game had become popularized to the point of being mentioned in fictional literature.
 In his novel La Roulette, ou le Jour French author Jacques Lablee describes a roulette wheel found in the Palais Royal in Paris.
 As Lablee described the game, “there are exactly two slots reserved for the bank, whence it derives its sole mathematical advantage … two betting spaces containing the bank’s two numbers: zero and double zero.”